cmontminy/game-of-life/README.md

 The folder `drawing-panel` implements this using Java's drawing panel class.

-The folder `gol_processing` implements this using the Processing graphics library.
+The folder `gol_processing` implements this using the Processing graphics library and was written by Skyler (Dinoswarleafs).